jingxian-li/academic/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I did my PhD in Materials Science and Engineering, and Master's degree in Electrical and Computer Engineering, specializing in Computer Vision, at the University of Michigan, Ann Arbor.
-I received my Master's degree in Materials Science and Engineering in 2018 and my Bachelor's degree in Materials Physics in 2015, both from the University of Science and Technology Beijing.

 During my PhD, I applied materials science and engineering principles to understand and design resistive memory devices on electrochemical processes.
 Specifically, I investigated oxygen transport dynamics in two-terminal resistive random-access memory (RRAM) and developed high-temperature three-terminal electrochemical random-access memory (ECRAM).